Human Rights Accountability Global Initiative

-The Human Rights Accountability Global Initiative Foundation (HRAGI) is a Washington, D.C.-based lobby group, nominally focused on restoring American adoption of Russian children.
+The Human Rights Accountability Global Initiative Foundation (HRAGI or HRAGIF) is a Washington, D.C.–based lobby group, nominally focused on restoring American adoption of Russian children.
 It is being investigated as part of the 2017 Special Counsel investigation.
 It is reportedly defunct.

 History

 The organization was registered in Wilmington, Delaware on February 16, 2016, with two nominal employees.
 The organization rented the Newseum to screen Andrei Nekrasov's The Magnitsky Act – Behind the Scenes, a film aimed at discrediting Sergei Magnitsky.

 Purpose

 The nominal purpose of the HRAGI is “to help restart American adoption of Russian children”, though news organizations have reported that its primary purpose was to serve as a vehicle to lobby against international sanctions on Russia.

 Financing

 The foundation has received over $500,000 in financing, mostly from Russian politician Petr Katsyv who is the father of Denis Katsyv.
 Other major donors include Russian businessmen Mikhail Ponomarev and Albert Nasibulin, and $100,000 from a German company called Berryle Trading Inc.